 How long does cream cheese frosting last out of the fridge?

-Out of the fridge, cream cheese frosting typically has a good few hours.
+Out of the fridge, cream cheese frosting can sit out for a good few hours.
 At most, cream cheese frosting can be left out for four hours, but only when the climate is below 70F.
 Otherwise, it will go bad.

 Does cream cheese frosting go bad if not refrigerated?